 Using bullet points and positive language is recommended and using ‘action’ words such as; researched, created, designed, implemented, established etc. to emphasise upon your accomplishments.

 It is important to avoid unexplained gaps during your employment history; if you had time out travelling, job seeking, caring for a relative etc. this should be included along with details of what you have learned and skills you have gained during that time.

 If you are someone who has changed jobs a number of times it is advised to put a short note at the end of each job overview as to your reason for leaving.
 Having multiple jobs can come across as someone who does not settle in a role or who is always looking for the next best opportunity and actually you may have changed jobs for reasons out of your control; for example a division may be closed down and relocated, the company may have merged with another and the role was made redundant.

 Employers really like to get a feel for your character before inviting you for an interview.
 Highlight any clubs or societies you are a member of and include interests such as sports and recreation activities.
 Overall your interests can say a lot about you, they can give great insight into your personality and motivations and may give an opportunity for you to discuss something your feel passionate about at interview.

 When writing down references only include a statement saying ‘references available upon request’ – Do not include the names of the referees.

-Finally good luck!
-With these CV hints and tips we hope that you gain the best chance possible in getting that ideal job!
+Good luck!
+With these CV hints and tips I hope that you gain the best chance possible in getting that ideal job!

 Author: Lorna Rutter, Remtec Talent Management Ltd